Scalar and vector gauges unification in de Sitter ambient space formalism: Scalar gauge potential

-The transverse projector $\theta_{\beta\alpha}$ on the dS hyperboloid is equivalent with dS metric $g_{\mu\nu}^{dS}$ in the intrinsic coordinate, and it plays the same role as the background gravitational field.

-The advantage of our toy model is to define the interaction between scalar and spinor fields within the framework of the transformation (\ref{localtran}), which is analogous to the $U(1)_B$ gauge theory.
+The advantage of our toy model is to define the interaction between scalar and spinor fields within the transformation framework (\ref{localtran}), in contrast to the Minkowski space, which is determined manually.
+Our model is analogous to the $U(1)_B$ gauge theory and paves the way for the unification of scalar and vector gauge fields, which will be discussed in the next section.
 In the null curvature limit, with a convenient choice of the constant five-vector $B^{\alpha}$, the interaction Lagrangian (\ref{ykava}) can be precisely identified with the Yukawa interaction type.

-Although at the null curvature limit, $B^\alpha$ can be fixed, this choice in dS space-time breaks the dS invariant.
-The norm and direction of $B^\alpha$ everywhere in the dS space-time are different for various coordinate systems.
-For preserving dS invariant, $B^\alpha$ may be chosen as the constant $5$-dimensional representation of the dS group \cite{gaha88}, but in this case, the Yukawa interaction in Minkowski space does not obtain.
+Let's consider the zero curvature limit in more detail.
+The radius of the dS hyperboloid, $H^{-1}$, in the null curvature limit, $H\rightarrow 0$, becomes infinity, and dS space-time matches with Minkowski space-time.
+Using the global coordinate \eqref{gcs}, in the null curvature limit, the following relations can be obtained \cite{ta14}: